25 Famous U.S. Landmarks You Must Visit

 Pearl Harbor National Memorial, Hawaii

-The Pearl Harbor National Memorial is the site of the 1941 Pearl Harbor attack, which led to the United States' entry into WWII.
-Within Pearl Harbor lies the sunken battleship USS Arizona which is the final resting place of over 1,100 Navy Servicemen who died that day.
+The Pearl Harbor National Memorial marks the site of the 1941 surprise attack that led to the United States' entering World War II.
+At the heart of the memorial is the sunken USS Arizona, the final resting place of more than 1,100 Navy service members who lost their lives during the attack.

 The Gateway Arch, Missouri